ralacerda/vue-firebase-example/README.md

 ## Seed Script

-Simple javascript script (I couldn't get `ts-node` to run it) that will seed create user for each of the Beatles member and seed the Firestore with fake companies created using Fakerjs.
+Simple script that will seed create user for each of the Beatles member and seed the Firestore with fake companies created using Fakerjs.

 ## Vuefire